 The map is based on NASA satellite measurements from the MODIS sensor that measures the reflection of sunlight from the surface.
 The map is updated weekly.
 These types of measurements cannot be made in the winter season due to lack of sunlight.
 The animation shows the latest 50 days of available satellite measurements.

 About the model behind the ”Daily contributions” and ”Accumulated”

 The figures are based partly on observations made by weather stations on the ice sheet and partly on DMI’s research weather model for Greenland, Hirlam-Newsnow.
 This data is used in a model which can calculate the total amounts of ice and snow.
 This model takes snowfall, melting of snow and bare ice, refreezing of melt water as well as snow which evaporates without melting first (sublimation) into account.
-The model has been updated in 2014 and now gives a better picture of what happens with the meltwater.
-Earlier a large amount of the meltwater was treated as loss in the form of runoff from the ice sheet.
-The new model is better at taking into account the part of the meltwater that refreezes on its way to the coast, and this then remains a part of the ice sheet.
-This update means that the new maps, values and curves will deviate from the previous ones which appear, for instance, in the 2013 Season Report.
+The model has been updated in 2014 to better account for meltwater refreezing in the snow, and again in 2015 to account for the lower reflectivity of sunlight in bare ice than in snow.
+Finally, it has been updated again in 2017 with a more advanced representation of percolation and refreezing of meltwater.
+At the same time, we have extended the reference period to 1981-2010.
+The update means that the new maps, values and curves will deviate from the previous ones which appear, for instance, in season reports.
 Everything shown on this site, however, is calculated with this new model, so that all curves and values are comparable.